flytbase/flytdocs/source/docs/FlytOS/OnboardAPIs.rst

 =================

+.. caution:: This guide is under active development.

 FlytAPIs have been extended from ROS to CPP, Python, REST and Websocket.
 This document describes all the available onboard(ROS/CPP/Python) FlytAPIs in details.

-.. caution:: This guide is under active development.

-All ROS-based FlytAPIs begin with a fixed namespace.
+.. important:: All ROS-based FlytAPIs begin with a fixed namespace.
 Use :ref:`Get Namespace<get_namespace_onboard>` to find out its value.
 One must replace <namespace> in all the following APIs with the previously obtained value.

 .. _get_namespace_onboard: